 You can email the items of proof or a scan of the fully checked card to the vice-chair (firstname.lastname@example.org), or you can show the vice-chair your fully checked card at a branch meeting or other event.
 The vice-chair will review your items of proof and, if everything is in order, the vice-chair will contact the branch administrator and approve your prize.

 Are all branch volunteer activities eligible?

 No, not all activities are eligible for checks.
 If you host a seminar, you are not eligible for a check, since you have already accessed a free seminar.
 If you are a member of the Toronto branch executive committee, you may only receive checks for the activities you perform that are not related to your portfolio.
-For example, if you write a chair report for Edition, you do not receive a check.
-If you review a book for Edition, however, you would earn a check.
+For example, if you write a chair report for BoldFace, you do not receive a check.
+If you review a book for BoldFace, however, you would earn a check.
 (For a full list of eligible volunteer activities, please click HERE)